fernandoreds/MYMOR.readme/README.md

-# MYMOR
+# MYMR

-Mymor is aimed at creating a clothing store platform that features user registration, login functionality, and a shopping cart for purchasing items.
+MYMR is aimed at creating a clothing store platform that features user registration, login functionality, and a shopping cart for purchasing items.
 The goal is to create a seamless shopping experience with secure authentication and efficient cart management.

 ## Technologies
 - **Backend**: Python, Django